weihong-wu/LSCK-HC/README.md

   #### Plot the output

   -  ACC, NMI and ARI calculate the degree of agreement between an algorithm's clustering result and its labels.
+  -  Measure the quality of LLM-generated constraints in terms of query time and correctness.